platdrag/UnblockableChains/README.md

 # Usage
 Following instruction are for **linux**.
 For Windows just replace / with \ in paths
 ### Using the CLI
-Edit the deployment script (optional) at `conf/deployment/DeploymentConf.BASE.yaml`
+Edit the deployment script (optional):

+`conf/deployment/DeploymentConf.BASE.yaml`

 Run the server bootstrap script.
 It will generate owner account, run a local full geth node, deploy the smart contract and create all necessary configuration to run controller UI.
 Optional:

-`export PYTHONPATH=./src && python3 src/Server/DeployUnstoppableCnC.py .`
+`export PYTHONPATH=./src && python3 src/Server/DeployUnstoppableCnC.py .`  (use -h for more options)
 Run the server in interactive mode & use the `sc` object to issue commands:

-`python3 -i src/Server/ServerCommands.py .`
+`python3 -i src/Server/ServerCommands.py .`   (use -h for more options)

 * Available commands:
 -- generateNewClientInstance (clientConfTemplateFile, fundValue, clientNodeRpcPort)